svsatish/api-automated-testing-using-postman/README.md

 - Promote business growth: Can be shared/exposed safely so that it can be integrated with other applications.
 Example - Marriot hotel booking can be integrated into many applications.
 - Cross-platform communication: It is independent of client & server languages.
 Front-end/Client Angular/Typescript.
 Backend/Server - Java.

+### Types of APIs

+Dependending on the category, they can be different types.

+#### Category I - Access
+1. Public APIs
+2. Private APIs
+3. Partner APIs
+4. Composite APIs

+#### Category II - Communication
+1. SOAP APIs - exchange messages using XML
+2. REST APIs - The client sends requests to the server as data.
+3. RPC APIs - exchange messages as function/procedure
+4. Websocket APIs - exchange messages using JSON.
+2-way communication.
+Connectivity establishes once and happens synchronously.